vsrinivas/fuchsia/zircon/system/ulib/unittest/README.md

 Unittest has a set of options that it recognizes.
 All tests are expected to call `unittest_run_all_tests()`, which will ensure all tests get these options.
+The library supplies a default `main()` function that does this.
+So if a test has no interest in the arguments itself and needs no other special global initialization, it need not define its own `main` at all.

 However, tests can also have their own options.
 Since Unittest does not use any kind of general argv parsing library, and each test as well as